aws-samples/serverless-graalvm-demo/README.md

 The GraalVM native-image tool will produce a stand-alone executable binary.
 This does not require the JVM to run.
 To run our application on Lambda we must make a [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and implement the [Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html).
-This is done my including the `aws-lambda-java-runtime-interface-client` dependency in our project.
+This is done by including the `aws-lambda-java-runtime-interface-client` dependency in our project.
 The [maven assembly build plugin](https://github.com/aws-samples/serverless-graalvm-demo/blob/main/software/products/src/assembly/zip.xml) is used to create a zip file which includes the executable binary as well as the entry